This page addresses many of the frequently asked questions from our users and customers.

 - Kiuwan Technical Support:

-What Security and Quality Standards are supported by Kiuwan
+What Security Standards are supported by Kiuwan Code Security (SAST)?

-Please visit our blog post on Security standards in software development
+Visit our blog post on Security Standards in Software Development to learn more.

 The Common Weakness Enumeration (CWE) is an extension of the Common Vulnerabilities and Exposures (CVE) list compiled by MITRE, a federally-funded, non-profit organization that manages research and development centers supporting government agencies like Homeland Security.